mauropelucchi/machine-learning-course/README.md

 Since I want these documents to be useful in the long run, please submit high quality materials or distintive researchs.

 # Topic list
-- Recommending Music and the Audioscrobbler Data Set
+- [a link] (https://github.com/mauropelucchi/machine-learning-course/blob/master/collaborative-filtering/recommending_music.scala) Recommending Music and the Audioscrobbler Data Set

 # MIT License